reazwrahman/SmartThermostat/README.md

 output file: state_transition_record.txt (gets generated at runtime)

-5) for requirements below: use the apis/Utility.py file.
+5) for requirements regarding class: use the apis/Utility.py file.
 I have written it in a way so that it meets all the requirements.

 # A summary of the project and the motivation behind it